-New Mexico, a state in the Southwestern U.S., is part of the Mountain States and the Four Corners region.
-It borders Utah, Colorado, Arizona, Texas, and Oklahoma, and shares an international border with Mexico.
-Albuquerque is its largest city, while Santa Fe is the state capital and the oldest in the U.S., founded in 1610.
-Santa Fe is also the highest state capital at 6,998 feet.
+New Mexico is a state located in the Southwestern region of the United States, bordering states like Utah, Colorado, Arizona, Texas, and Oklahoma, as well as the Mexican states of Chihuahua and Sonora.
+Albuquerque is its largest city, while Santa Fe serves as the state capital.
+Santa Fe holds the distinction of being the oldest state capital in the U.S., established in 1610, and also the highest, situated at 6,998 feet.

-In 1907, Gila Cliff Dwellings was proclaimed a national monument.
+In 1907, Gila Cliff Dwellings was proclaimed a national monument in New Mexico.

 In 1911, the Constitution of New Mexico was adopted by popular referendum, establishing a republican form of government.

-On January 6, 1912, New Mexico was admitted to the Union as the 47th state, playing a central role in U.S. westward expansion.
+On January 6, 1912, New Mexico was admitted to the Union as the 47th state, marking a central role in U.S. westward expansion.

 Before becoming a state in 1912, New Mexico was among the few U.S. territories that was predominately nonwhite, which contributed to its delayed admission into the Union.

-Before statehood in 1912, the name "New Mexico" loosely applied to various configurations of territories in the same general area.
+Before statehood in 1912, the name "New Mexico" loosely applied to various configurations of territories in the same general area, which evolved throughout the Spanish, Mexican, and U.S. periods.

 Since achieving statehood in 1912, New Mexico has been carried by the national popular vote winner in every presidential election except in 1976 and 2024.

-In 1914, New Mexico's rail transportation system reached its height in terms of length following admission as a state with eleven railroads operating 3124 route miles.
+In 1914, following admission as a state, New Mexico's rail transportation system reached its height in terms of length, with eleven railroads operating 3124 route miles.

 In 1922, Soledad Chávez Chacón was the first woman elected secretary of state of New Mexico, and the first Hispanic woman elected to statewide office in the United States.

-In 1923, New Mexico launched the nation's first state publication, New Mexico Magazine, to promote tourism.
+In 1923, the New Mexico government launched New Mexico Magazine, the nation's first state publication, to promote tourism.

 In 1924, Congress passed a law granting all Native Americans U.S. citizenship and the right to vote in federal and state elections.

-In 1924, Gila Wilderness was designated the world's first wilderness area.
+In 1924, Gila Wilderness was designated the world's first wilderness area in New Mexico.

 In 1926, most of New Mexico's U.S. routes were built by the state government.

-In 1928, a major oil discovery near Hobbs, New Mexico, brought greater wealth to the state.
+In 1928, a major oil discovery near the town of Hobbs brought greater wealth to New Mexico, especially in surrounding Lea County.

-In 1931, the requirement for publishing laws in both English and Spanish was renewed.
+In 1931, the requirement for publishing all laws in both English and Spanish was renewed.

-Until 1935, Spanish was permitted in the legislature.
+Spanish was permitted in the legislature until 1935.

-In 1937, the Creamland brand was founded to expand a cooperative dairy venture known as the Albuquerque Dairy Association.
+In 1937, Dean Foods founded the Creamland brand in New Mexico to expand a cooperative dairy venture known as the Albuquerque Dairy Association.

 As early as 1940, roughly half the population of New Mexico was estimated to be nonwhite.

-In 1943, the requirement for publishing laws in both English and Spanish was again renewed.
+In 1943, the requirement for publishing all laws in both English and Spanish was renewed.

 Following the 1947 Roswell incident, New Mexico became a center for unidentified flying objects.

-In 1948, the first rocket to reach space flew from White Sands Missile Range.
+In 1948, the first rocket to reach space flew from the White Sands Missile Range in New Mexico.

-Some sources state that New Mexico was officially bilingual until 1953.
+Some sources state that New Mexico was officially bilingual until 1953, after which the constitution did not declare any language "official".

 On May 22, 1957, a B-36 accidentally dropped a nuclear bomb 4.5 miles from the control tower while landing at Kirtland Air Force Base in Albuquerque; only its conventional "trigger" detonated.